MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 ## Permissions for scheduling, creating, and producing live events in Yammer

 Yammer has partnered with Teams and Stream to provide the best technology for running your live event.
 Because of this, creation and production of live events require Stream and/or Teams licenses and specific permissions.
-These permissions are not controlled in Yammer settings.
+These permissions aren't controlled in Yammer settings.
 The requirements depend on the production methods you plan to use.

 - **Scheduling**:

     - Only Yammer group admins can create and schedule a live event in Yammer.
+    - When a live event is scheduled in Yammer, the organizer, any co-producers, and presenters will receive a calendar invite with information about this live event (as a placeholder).
+This invite is not sent to attendees.

 - **Producing**: